iwantmyname/blog/_posts/2014-04-03-end-the-domain-finding-confusion-with-coffee.md

 People close to me think I'm a bit neurotic about my coffee, but it's important to me.
 It's a hobby, a social scene and something to look forward to every morning—all wrapped up in a warm, brown liquid.

-And next week, my hobby and job are colliding. .COFFEE is set to launch on April 9th, and I think a lot of coffee shops and suppliers would do well to take notice.
+And next week, my hobby and job are colliding. .COFFEE is set to launch on April 9th, and I think a lot of coffee shops, suppliers and blogs would do well to take notice.

 <!-- /excerpt -->